 If you have an ear infection, your doctor will prescribe oral antibiotics or eardrops.
-In some cases, he or she will prescribe both.
-It is important that you finish your prescription.
-This ensures that the infection will clear up completely.
-Do not just stop taking medication once your symptoms improve.
+In some cases, they’ll prescribe both.
+Do not stop taking the medication once your symptoms improve.
+It’s important that you finish your entire prescription to ensure that the infection will clear up completely.

-If the buildup of wax is causing your ear pain, you may be given wax-softening eardrops.
-This may cause the wax to fall out on its own.
-Your doctor may also flush out the wax using a process called ear lavage, or he or she may use a vacuum-suction device to remove the wax.
+If a buildup of wax is causing your ear pain, you may be given wax-softening eardrops.
+They may cause the wax to fall out on its own.
+Your doctor may also flush out the wax using a process called ear lavage, or they may use a suction device to remove the wax.

-Your doctor will treat TMJ, sinus infections, and other causes of earaches directly.
-This should improve your ear pain.
+Your doctor will treat TMJ, sinus infections, and other causes of earaches directly to improve your ear pain.

 Some earaches may be preventable.
-Preventive measures include:
+Try these preventive measures: